Radiology & X-Ray Technician School

 Prospective radiology technicians take several steps before they can start working with patients.
 They should first make sure they have the qualities to succeed in this rewarding career.

-Radiology technicians should feel comfortable with math and scientific concepts.
+Radiology technicians should feel comfortable with math and science concepts.
 They should have solid interpersonal skills when interacting with patients.
-Finally, these professionals must be detail-oriented.
-This is necessary to operate complex medical equipment and follow physicians’ specific instructions.
+Finally, these professionals must be detail-oriented to operate complex medical equipment and follow physicians' instructions.

 Candidates who meet these qualifications should then take the following steps.

 - 1. Obtain a High School Or GED Diploma